IBM/aspera-cli/CONTRIBUTING.md

 ## Running Tests

-First, a testing configuration file must be created, from project top folder:
+First, a testing configuration file must be created.
+From project top folder, execute:

 ```bash
 mkdir ~/some_secure_folder